natechuchu/housing-price-predictor/README.md

 # Housing Price Predictor | Kaggle Competition

-This project is a submission for the [Kaggle House Prices: Advanced Regression Techniques](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques) competition.
+This project is a submission for the [Housing Prices Competition for Kaggle Learn Users](https://www.kaggle.com/competitions/home-data-for-ml-course/data) competition.
 The goal is to predict the final price of homes in Ames, Iowa, using machine learning models trained on various house features such as square footage, neighborhood, condition, and more.

 ## 📌 Table of Contents
 - [Overview](#overview)